Frequently Asked Questions

 Where is the Festival located?

 Florida’s Birding & Photo Fest is headquartered at the Celebration Hall at St. Anastasia, 5205 A1A South, St. Augustine, FL 32080.
-The registration desk, photography seminars, some field workshops, an exhibitor area with gear related products* be found there April 20-24, 2022.
-The exhibitor area and registration desk are closed on Sunday, April 23rd.
+The registration desk, photography seminars, some field workshops, an exhibitor area with gear related products* be found there April 19-23, 2023.
+The exhibitor area closes at 12pm and registration desk closes at 3pm on Sunday, April 23rd.

 How do I register for the Festival?